 The idea itself is genius, Vegas travelers have been screaming for years that they don’t use the damn fitness center, wireless internet, or make local phone calls from their room… so why is the resort fee mandatory?
 Why can’t guests choose to forego payment in exchange for not using the services?

 Enter the TV Ad Special offered by TI which allows guests to avoid paying their typical $37 nightly resort fee.
 Note that this specific deal is only available to MyTI Guestbook members.
 To book, simply navigate to TI’s website and select your travel dates and room options.
 You will then have the option to choose a room with an optional resort fee as part of their TV Ad Special.
+In addition to avoiding the resort fee, rates are as low as $79 per night Monday through Thursday.

 We called TI and confirmed that the deal is only available for guests that book the TV Ad Special upfront and it cannot be added to a booking retroactively.